quangthangisme/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
-* 3a.
+* 2a.
 The given event index is not a positive integer.
-    * 3a1.
+    * 2a1.
 TC displays an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.
-* 3b.
+* 2b.
 The given event index is out of range in the event list.
-    * 3b1.
+    * 2b1.
 TC displays an error message.

       Use case resumes at step 2.
-* 3c.
+* 2c.
 The given contact index is not a positive integer.
-    * 3c1.
+    * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
-* 3d.
+* 2d.
 The given contact index is out of range in the event's contact list.
-    * 3d1.
+    * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
-* 3e.
+* 2e.
 The given contact has already been logged as having attended the event.
-    * 3e1.
+    * 2e1.
 TC displays an error message.

       Use case ends.